RP6502-OS

 Bulk Data

-Functions that move bulk data may come in two flavors.
-These are any function with a mutable pointer parameter.
-A RAM pointer is meaningless to the RIA because it can not change 6502 RAM.
-Instead, we use the XSTACK or XRAM to move data.
+Functions that move bulk data come in two flavors, depending on where the data lives.
+A RAM pointer is meaningless to the RIA because it cannot change 6502 RAM.
+Instead, use the XSTACK or XRAM to move data.

 Bulk XSTACK Operations

 These only work if the size is 512 bytes or less.
 Bulk data is passed on the XSTACK, which is 512 bytes.
-A pointer appears in the C prototype to indicate the type and direction of this data.
+A pointer appears in the C prototype to indicate the type and direction (to or from the OS) of this data.
 Let’s look at some examples.

 int open(const char *path, int oflag);

 Send oflag in RIA_A.
-RIA_X doesn’t need to be set according the to docs below.
+RIA_X doesn’t need to be set according to the OPEN docs.
 Send the path on XSTACK by pushing the string starting with the last character.
 You may omit pushing the terminating zero, but strings are limited to a length of 255.
 Calling this from the C SDK will “just work” because there’s an implementation that pushes the string for you.

 int read_xstack(void *buf, unsigned count, int fildes)

 Send count as a short stack and fildes in RIA_A.
-RIA_X doesn’t need to be set according the to docs below.
+RIA_X doesn’t need to be set according to the READ_XSTACK docs.
 The returned value in AX indicates how many values must be pulled from the stack.
 If you call this from the C SDK then it will copy XSTACK to buf[] for you.

 int write_xstack(const void *buf, unsigned count, int fildes)

 Send fildes in RIA_A.
-RIA_X doesn’t need to be set according the to docs below.
+RIA_X doesn’t need to be set according to the WRITE_XSTACK docs.
 Push the buf data to XSTACK.
 Do not send count, the OS knows this from its internal stack pointer.
 If you call this from the C SDK then it will copy count bytes of buf[] to XSTACK for you.

 Note that read() and write() are part of the C SDK, not an OS operation.
 C requires these to support a count larger than the XSTACK can return so the implementation makes multiple OS calls as necessary.